bruceli0305/game-macro/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project uses the MIT License - see [LICENSE](LICENSE) file for details.

 ### License Summary

-MIT License is a permissive open-source license that allows:
+The MIT License is a permissive open source license that allows:
 - ✅ Commercial use
 - ✅ Modification and distribution
 - ✅ Private use